Yuvraaj2100/Random-Ball-Collecting-Game/README.md

 # Random-Ball-Collecting-Game
-This was a project just to learn more about pygame and i tried new stuff in this too such as -sprite collision
+This was a project just to learn more about pygame and i tried new stuff in this too such as:

+- sprite collision
 - creating boundary for sprites
 - sound design
 - changing program icon